 Sometimes I think I got them to do more then than they do now.
 Although I guess they certainly were more willing back then when it was fun as toddlers rather than just an annoyance as tweens.

-So back to why chores for kids can have such an impact on your life and theirs.
+So back to why kids need chores and how it can have such an impact on your life and theirs.

-#1 Chores teach kids the importance of responsibility.
+#1 Kids need chores to show the importance of responsibility.

 This one is pretty obvious.